-The YTT (youngest Toba tuff) ash layer is particular relevant to any discussion of human origins and migration and is why this ash layer has been studied by anthropologists so intensively the last 5 years.
+The YTT (youngest Toba tuff) ash layer is particular relevant to any discussion of human origins and their spread over the earth which is why this ash layer has been studied by anthropologists so intensively the last decade.

-Why, because in a valley in southern India (see picture to right) where this ash layer has been preserved exceptionally well, more than 200 stone tools have been found in layers of sediments just below the ash layer.
-In addition, 500 miles to the north there is another site where this ash has been investigated and evidence of human occupation below the ash has been found there as well.
-The inescapable conclusion to be drawn from these stone tools is that someone was living in India when the Toba volcano blew its top.
-For many years anthropologist have hotly debated who left these stone tools at this location and whether they were all killed by the volcano and had to repopulate southeast Asia from Africa/Middle East again or if some may have survived in small numbers and repopulated the region.
-However, this debate is not as important as the observation that tools are found above and below this catastrophic event boundary.
+The inescapable conclusion to be drawn from the presence of these stone tools is that people were living in India when the Toba volcano blew its top.
+For many years anthropologist have hotly debated who these people were that left these stone tools at this location and whether they were all killed by the volcano and had to repopulate southeast Asia from Africa/Middle East again or if some may have survived in small numbers to repopulate the region.
+However, this debate is not as important to us as the observation that tools are found above and below this catastrophic event boundary.

 Implications for Young Earth Creationism

-There is so much more that could be said about this volcano and its effects but I don’t want to distract anyone from the most important conclusion: With regards to a young earth paradigm, the evidence of a super-eruption and the artifacts that it preserved leave no reasonable doubt that people with stone-age technology had already migrated far out of the Middle East and Africa and were impacted by a massive catastrophe that could not have been part of a global flood event.
+There is so much more that could be said about this volcano and how it effected the landscape and climate of the world but I don’t want to distract anyone from the most important conclusion: With regards to a young earth paradigm, the evidence of a super-eruption and the artifacts that it preserved leaves no reasonable doubt that people with stone-age technology had already migrated far out of the Middle East and Africa and were impacted by a massive catastrophe that could not have been associated with a global flood event.
 So, when did these people live?
 How did they get there?
 How could this ash be covered by many dozens to hundreds of feet of sediments including many other “ancient” sites of human occupation that predate any written record?
-Why did the people who lived here only have very crude rock flaking technology if they had just dispersed – probably in less than one lifetime – from building a sophisticated tower of Babel?
-How could this massive eruption not have been noticed by people all over the world and been recorded in human history?
-When it comes to the human origins, I simply see no answers to these questions for anyone who wishes to compress these events into a short time window.
-Thus far, there hasn’t even been an attempt to provide an explanation for the Toba ash by a young earth creationist.
+Why did the people who lived here only have very crude rock flaking technology if they had just dispersed—probably in less than one lifetime—from building a sophisticated tower of Babel?
+How could this massive eruption not have been noticed by people all over the world and been recorded by anyone in any form of written historical record?
+When it comes to human origins, I simply see no answers to these questions for anyone who wishes to compress these events into a young-earth chronology.

 References, Sources and Interesting Links: